dannielleozj/RAG-PDF/README.md

-# RAG-PDF Evaluation Project
+# RAG-PDF Mistral Project

-The RAG-PDF Evaluation Project is designed to manage and query a database of PDF using a Retrieval-Augmented Generation (RAG) model.
+The RAG-PDF Evaluation Project is designed to manage and query a database of PDF using a Retrieval-Augmented Generation (RAG) with the Mistral model.
 It includes scripts for populating the database, querying the model, and evaluating its performance through unit tests.

 ## Project Structure